 People with certain medical conditions, including HIV (human immunodeficiency virus) infection, people who receive chemotherapy, and people on hemodialysis.

 Men who have sex with men.

-Most people simply need regular monitoring with blood work and liver ultrasound every 6 months to ensure their liver remains healthy and that the virus stays under control.
-If the virus starts to cause symptoms or inflammation to the liver, medications can be used to stop the virus from reproducing in your body.
+Most people simply need regular monitoring with blood work and liver ultrasound every six months to ensure their liver remains healthy and that the virus stays under control.
+If the virus starts to cause symptoms or inflammation to the liver, medications can be used to stop the virus from reproducing in the body.
 Many people who start treatment remain on it for years or even lifelong.
-There is no treatment that actually removes the virus from your body.
+There is no treatment that actually removes the virus from the body.
 Treatment of hepatitis B should be overseen by a gastroenterologist, hepatologist, infectious disease specialist, or a physician experienced in the management of this condition.

 What Should Be Done in if a Pregnant Women Is Infected With Hepatitis B?

 A pregnant woman can still have a perfectly healthy baby even if she has been infected with hepatitis B. It is important to have regular monitoring of the hepatitis B virus during pregnancy to determine the risk of infection to the baby and whether there is inflammation of the liver.
 If the virus is at low levels, no special treatment is required.
 If the virus is at high levels or she is experiencing symptoms, treatment may be necessary.
 If a baby is born to an infected mother, they should receive hepatitis B immune globulin and the first dose of hepatitis B vaccine shortly after birth to prevent infection.

 Yes, they can as long as their nipples are not cracked or bleeding and the baby has received hepatitis B immunoglobulin and the first dose of hepatitis B vaccine at birth.